CodeAL1990/javascript-sidescroller/README.md

 \*\* Remember we added the enter key to input previously because author wants to use enter key for special moves, if you want to use other keys(like i used spacebar), you need to add it to input.js using OR operators with its other keys
-Play around in your browser using the rolling state Notice that you cannot jump while in rolling state because your rolling state's handleInput lacks this behaviour To enter jumping state while rolling, you can add another else if to check if input includes your special moves key AND jump is pressed AND player is on ground, decrement veloY of player by the value you used in your jumping state(or lower or higher depending on how you want your jumping rolls to behave)
+Play around in your browser using the rolling state Notice that you cannot jump while in rolling state because your rolling state's handleInput lacks this behaviour To enter jumping state while rolling, you can add another else if to check if input includes your special moves key AND jump is pressed AND player is on ground, minus veloY of player by the value you used in your jumping state(or lower or higher depending on how you want your jumping rolls to behave)
 Now you should be able to roll and jump at the same time
 \*\* author did not implement it in falling state so when you fall you cannot enter rolling state, you can add the condition in your falling state if you want
 Once you are done with all the state switches, let's add particle effects to certain actions done by players